muaompc/muaompc/doc/tutor.basic.rst

 then ``<prb_name>=myprb``, and the directory for the generated code is ``mpc_myprb``.

-Inside the ``src`` folder, the code for solving a problem are generated: the C-code, and the Cython and MATLAB interfaces.
+Inside the ``src`` folder, the code for solving a problem is generated: the C-code, and the Cython and MATLAB interfaces.
 All C-file names start with ``<prefix>``, which creates a sort of *name space*.
 This allows you to have several generated code coexist in a single application, as long as each ``<prefix>`` is unique.